2022 European heatwaves: June heatwave

 From 14 to 20 June, Germany saw 1,636 probable heat-related deaths attributed to temperatures reaching 39.2 C.

 July heatwave

 From 11 to 17 July, Germany saw an all-deaths excess death rate of 16% followed by 23% in the week from 18 to 24 July.
 This corresponds to 6,502 excess deaths.
 On 20 July, temperatures in several states reached new records.
 Temperatures in Hamburg reached 40.1 C, 40.0 C in Lower Saxony and Saxony-Anhalt, 39.6 C in Mecklenburg-Vorpommern and 39.1 C in Schleswig-Holstein.

+The highest temperature recorded on 20 July was 40.3 C in Bad Mergentheim.

 Deaths

 The Robert Koch Institute put the death toll of the heatwaves at over 4,500.

 Greece

 From mid–June to mid–August, Greece experienced one of its biggest heatwaves.
 A temperature of 42.1 C was recorded on 23 June in Fthiotida.

 Guernsey and Jersey

-On 18 July, a temperature of 34.2 C was recorded at Guernsey Airport, the record for July and just 0.1°C lower than Guernsey's all time record, which was on 9 August 2003.
+On 18 July, a temperature of 34.2 C was recorded at Guernsey Airport, the record for July and just 0.1 °C lower than Guernsey's all-time record, which was on 9 August 2003.

 Also on 18 July, a temperature of 37.9 C was recorded at Maison St Louis Observatory, Jersey, the highest temperature ever recorded in Jersey.